gaultier/blog/sha.md

 As such, it's still very impressive that it reaches such a high performance.
 My guess is that the compiler does a good job at analyzing data dependencies and reordering statements to maximize utilization.

-The version using the SHA extension performs very well, be it in debug + Asan mode, or release mode.
+The version using the SHA extension performs very well, be it in debug + Address Sanitizer mode, or release mode.

 ## SHA using OpenSSL